This post was last updated on March 14, 2021 by India

 - 2 1/2 cups buttermilk

-- 1 - 3 teaspoons sugar optional, see notes
+- 1 - 3 teaspoons sugar optional, see note 4 below.

 - butter or spray avocado oil for greasing the muffin tin